The best materials for your cat tree

 There are several types of scratching materials you will find when looking for a scratching post.
 There are posts covered with sisal, sisal carpet, plush, water hyacinth and paperrope.Here you will find the pros and cons to make it a little easier for you!

 Durability: Sisal is a natural product and is made from plant fibres.
-Sisal is a natural and therefore sustainable product.
-It takes a lot of effort for your cat to get it broken.
-As a result, your scratching furniture will be much longer beautiful.
+Sisal is a natural and sustainable product.
+It takes a lot of effort for your cat to break it.
+As a result, your scratching furniture will be beautiful much longer.

 Affordability: Sisal is not cheap.
 This is because the raw material is expensive and wrapping the rope also takes a lot of time.
 Nevertheless, we are convinced that the much higher durability of sisal more than compensates for this price difference.